LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 #### Overwriting the intent or user message

 Occasionally, you might want to overwrite the intent or user message that is passed in the Transfer Bot Context object during a manual transfer.
-To do this, somewhere in the dialog *before* calling the escalation, use a "bot transfer" function:
+To do this, somewhere in the dialog *before* calling the transfer, use a "bot transfer" function:

 * To overwrite the user message, use [setBotTransferUserMessage](conversation-builder-scripting-functions-get-set-contextual-data.html#set-bot-transfer-user-message).
 * To overwrite the intent, you can use [setBotTransferIntentbyDomain](conversation-builder-scripting-functions-get-set-contextual-data.html#set-bot-transfer-intent-by-domain).
 The system will ascertain and pass the intent ID based on the provided domain name and intent name.
 Alternatively, you can use [setBotTransferIntentID](conversation-builder-scripting-functions-get-set-contextual-data.html#set-bot-transfer-intent-id).

-In our example below, we've overwritten the user message, and we've done this in the Pre-Process Code in the Escalation Integration interaction.
+In our example below, we've overwritten the user message, and we've done this in the Pre-Process Code in the Agent Transfer interaction.

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/bots_collab2.png">